 5. Plan Nap Times

 Halfway through our tips, number five is appropriately focused on taking naps.
-It’s essential to remember nap time when booking FastPass+ reservations and restaurants.
+It’s essential to remember nap time when planning your day and restaurant reservations.
 I know it’s a challenge to keep little ones on a nap schedule at Disney.
 They can easily get overstimulated and they’ll fight you on going down for a nap.
 But believe me, skip nap time and you’re in for a meltdown in the middle of Fantasyland at high noon.

 So make decisions on how to do nap time when building your itinerary.
 You can opt to rope drop to park and arrive super early, which I think is best, and then go back to the hotel for a quick nap.
 Or have a list in your pocket of good places to escape the crowds, relax, and give the little ones a nap.